 Here’s an example of a formula that a pyramid scheme could follow.
 Let’s say a seller makes a $500 investment to join the business.
-She is told she would be rewarded $150 per person if she recruits three more sellers, who would also make a $500 investment in the business.
+She is told she would be rewarded $150 per person if she recruits three more sellers (aka her downlines), who would each make their own $500 investment in the business.

-From there, she would earn $30 for each new member that her recruits bring on.
+From there, she would earn $30 for each new member that her recruits bring on (aka her second-level downlines).
 All of her recruits are given the same offer.

 The original seller stands to make an increasing profit on her $500 investment, depending on how many people her recruits bring into the company.
 But each new member would make $450 at the first level, $50 short of their break-even point if they only recruit three more people.
 If they can’t pass the first level, they won’t get a return on their investment.
 Meanwhile, the company would continue to collect $500 from every new recruit, although it would have to pay commission to those who recruit more new members.

 Pyramid schemes are illegal in the United States because they are scams at heart.
 They promise investors their money back (and often huge multiples of their initial investments), but they fail to deliver.
 In reality, they are not legitimate investment opportunities.
 It’s the founders of these schemes, and top-tier management, who generally profit off the investments of lower-level sellers.

 Dr. Stacie Bosley, associate professor of economics at Hamline University, says the key is that pyramid schemes aim to deceive.

 “The vast majority of people are likely to lose money by design, and so for that reason it’s considered a deceptive tactic and is illegal,” says Bosley.